particle-iot/particle-swift/README.md

 Swift 3.0 Package for interacting with Particle Cloud services

-*Compatibility:* Swift 3.0 (Xcode 8) or the equivalent open source variant of Swift is required.
+*Compatibility:* Xcode 8 beta 6 or the equivalent open source variant of Swift is required.

 This project provides a pure Swift SDK for interacting with the particle.io cloud services.
 The APIs provide access to the following portions of the Particle Cloud

   * Authentication
   * Devices
+  * Webhooks (initial support)

 This project has the following long term goals